wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                        May 2019

-   (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
+   system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
 Implementors are free to choose some other way of generating identifiers (e.g UUID